NeuroTechX/ntx_slack_archive/_toronto.md

 >
 For computer science / software engineering, our timetables change all the time; we have lecture sections in both weekdays and weeknights

+9/25/2017 9:49 PM

+ **albertle** :

+ >jee for engineering, I think it'd be safe to assume that classes run during the day, with most first and second year classes finishing before 7.
+Beyond second year, everyone has different schedules, so it's usually a mix of day and evening lectures.